extragen/Clipy/README.md

 ### How to Build
 0. Install [CocoaPods](http://cocoapods.org) if you don't have it.
 1. Move to the project root directory and run `pod install` on your terminal.
-2. Open Clipy.xcworkspace on Xcode.
+2. Open XClipdiary.xcworkspace on Xcode.
 3. build.

 ### Dependencies